Region 15 Education Service Center

 Register Here: https://bit.ly/37xNVZU

 Texas Rural Schools Spring Conference -- Click Here for Flyer

 Business and Finance

 March 25, 2020 - FAIR LABOR STANDARDS ACT Training.
 This is a TASBO sponsored workshop and registration is through TASBO.
-Recommended for any personnel that works with payroll and/or approves timesheets - HR Directors, payroll staff, secretaries, principals, business managers, superintendents.
+Recommended for any personnel that works with payroll and/or approves time sheets - payroll staff, secretaries, principals, business managers, superintendents.